Particular/docs.particular.net/samples/near-realtime-clients/sample.md

 ## Hosting SignalR with NServiceBus

-The sample shows how to host a self-hosted SignalR 2 server side-by-side with an NServiceBus endpoint.
-For more information on using SignalR Self-Host, see [the SignalR Self-Host tutorial](https://docs.microsoft.com/en-us/aspnet/signalr/overview/deployment/tutorial-signalr-self-host).
+The sample shows how to host a self-hosted SignalR server side-by-side with an NServiceBus endpoint.